-I hope you had a great Thanksgiving, a successful black friday, are enjoying your cyber monday and are now ready for the most important day of all…tomorrow’s #GivingTuesday.
+I hope you had a great Thanksgiving, a successful black Friday, are enjoying your cyber Monday, and are now ready for the most important day of all…today’s #GivingTuesday.
 What is #GivingTuesday, you ask?
 It is a movement that began in 2012 to celebrate and support giving and philanthropy.
+This year with COVID and the devastating repercussions on so many nonprofits Giving Tuesday is especially important.

-Giving Tuesday began as something to counter Black friday and Cyber monday.
-It was started by New York’s 92nd Street Y, which has over a 140 years of fundraising experience.
+Giving Tuesday began as something to counter Black Friday and Cyber Monday.
+It was started by New York’s 92nd Street Y, which has over 140 years of fundraising experience.
 They reached out to the United Nations Foundation and joined as partners.
 Soon after, big corporations and non-profits signed on to help spread the word and the rest is history, as they say.

 More than that, #GivingTuesday has become a global movement that last year united over 98 countries around the world by sharing our human capacity to care for and empower one another.
 And today more than ever we need to be doing a little bit more of that…